themeblvd/builderblvd/readme.md

 | Quote | quote | Convert to standard blockquote in new WordPress editor. |
 | Video | video | Convert to standard embed in new WordPress editor. |

+### Color Library

+Add a section to WordPress settings that allows the user to disable the color library.
+Enabled by default.

+The color library will be useful in that many blocks can have preset color selections instead of just selecting a custom color.
+The downside is that adding support for this adds a lot of extra styles to be included in their website to make all of the colors available.

+*Note: We'll need to output an object from WP that has our various options (i.e. `wp_localize_script()`) and incorporate that object into our Webpack externals.
+This can be used for other things like checking if theme support is declared or not, too.*

 ## Creator

 **Jason Bobich**